Alicia Keys will sing at the funeral Saturday

 Houston was “a very resilient person who, in spite of personal difficulties and tragedies, was resilient and strong-willed and able to rise above the fray.
 I think there are lessons to be learned from that.”

-Ray J and Houston dated off and on after she was divorced from Brown.
+Ray J, a hip-hop artist, and Houston dated off and on after she was divorced from Brown.

 New Hope Pastor Joe Carter said Thursday the service will be personal and dignified.